Sambucus: Distribution and habitat

 The genus occurs in temperate to subtropical regions of the world.
 More widespread in the Northern Hemisphere, its Southern Hemisphere occurrence is restricted to parts of Australasia and South America.
 Many species are widely cultivated for their ornamental leaves, flowers, and fruit.

-Habitat

 Elder commonly grows near farms and homesteads.
-It is a nitrogen-dependent plant and thus is generally found near places of organic waste disposal.
-Elders are often grown as a hedgerow plant in Britain since they take very fast, can be bent into shape easily, and grow quite profusely, thus having gained the reputation of being 'an instant hedge'.
-It is not generally affected by soil type or pH level and will virtually grow anywhere sufficient sunlight is available.
+It is a nitrogen-tolerant plant and thus is often found near places of organic waste disposal.
+Elders are often grown as a hedgerow plant in Britain since they take very fast, can be bent into shape easily, and grow quite profusely, thus having gained the reputation of being an "instant hedge".
+It is not generally affected by soil type or pH level and will grow virtually anywhere sufficient sunlight is available.